 And yet, is Skrill reliable?

 With a commendable two-decade standing in the world of online payments and transfers, Skrill has never stopped increasing in popularity amongst its users.
 Its decisive expansion from its primary gambling focus to a much more multifaceted outlook, servicing businesses, legal entities and individuals alike, propelled the platform forward significantly.
-Yet amidst all its rebranding and restructuration, it has never lost its certification by the British FCA, ensuring its legality and reliability ever since the time of its creation.
-These may be briefly resumed to its use of https encryption, multi-step account verification, strict client identification and two-step authentication, as well as its six-digit PIN request for any sign-ins and transactions.
+These may be briefly resumed to its use of https encryption, multi-step account verification, strict client identification and six-digit PIN request for any sign-ins and transactions.

 The security of its users is today ensured in several different ways, each seeking to prevent any malicious intentions or fraudulent activities.